-- Despite the challenges outlined here, telemedicine has amazing benefits for both: eliminating no-shows, late arrivals, and transportation and weather problems; keeping frail patients in the comfort of their homes. - The benefits of telemedicine will continue to grow as it becomes a critical tool for care delivery. - By making small but meaningful communication changes, physicians can make every telemedicine encounter more effective and a better experience for their patients - The opportunities for new business models abound!
+- Despite the challenges outlined here, telemedicine has amazing benefits for both: eliminating no-shows, late arrivals, and transportation and weather problems; keeping frail patients in the comfort of their homes. - The benefits of telemedicine will continue to grow as it becomes a critical tool for care delivery.

+The opportunities for new business models abound!